What can cause spinal stenosis of the neck?

 Specific causes and symptoms of cervical spinal stenosis

-Symptoms associated with spinal stenosis will vary depending on the location and exact underlying cause.
-Here is a brief overview of conditions that cause spinal narrowing and how they may produce symptoms:
+Symptoms associated with cervical spinal stenosis will vary depending on the location and exact underlying cause of the narrowing.
+Here is a brief overview of some of the conditions that cause spinal narrowing and how they may produce symptoms:

-Cervical nerve compression symptoms can include local pain, traveling pain, tingling, numbness or muscle weakness in the neck, shoulder, and in the arms out to the hands.
+Cervical nerve compression symptoms can include local pain, traveling pain, tingling, numbness and muscle weakness in the neck, shoulders and arms.

-Symptoms related to spinal stenosis of the neck can usually be managed conservatively, using medication, exercise and lifestyle changes like weight loss and exercise.
-By working with their doctor to develop the best care plan for their situation, most people dealing with pain due to stenosis are able to find lasting, effective relief.
-But if you still have an unacceptable quality of life, even after weeks and months of these treatments, you may start to look at surgical options.
+Symptoms related to spinal stenosis of the neck can usually be managed conservatively using medication, exercise and lifestyle changes like weight loss and exercise.
+By working with a doctor to develop the best care plan for the situation, many people dealing with pain due to stenosis are able to find lasting, effective relief.
+But, if you still have an unacceptable quality of life even after weeks and months of these treatments, you may want to start looking at surgical options.

 If this is the case for you, contact Laser Spine Institute today.
 We’ll be happy to perform a free MRI review* to determine if you’re a candidate for our minimally invasive spine surgeries.
 We’re proud to be the nation’s leader in minimally invasive spine surgery.^